 How to get to Schloss Lichtenstein

-How to reach Lichtenstein Castle: The two closest major cities are Stuttgart Germany which lies 58 kilometres away via the B27 motorway.
+How to reach Lichtenstein Castle: Located in the southwest state of Baden-Württemberg Germany, the two closest major cities are Stuttgart Germany which lies an hour drive, 58 kilometres away via the B27 motorway.
 Strasbourg France lies 198 kilometres away via the A5 & A8 motorways.
-The car park is located 150 metres from the castle or alternatively, if you're feeling energetic you can make the 30-minute walk through the forest from Honau
+The car park is located 150 metres from the castle or alternatively, if you’re feeling energetic you can make the 30-minute walk through the forest from Honau

 Get your Rail tickets for Germany here ⇓